Sign up to our mailing list here

 The Animals (Scientific Procedures) Act 1986 revised 2012 (ASPA) and its Code of Practice sets out minimum guidelines, not even best practice for the care, transit, housing and killing of research animals.
 For example, Establishment standard condition 4 refers only to ‘adequate care and accommodation’ appropriate to the species.

-To Download the Full Commercial Breeders Resource Sheet Click Here
+To Download the Full Commercial Breeders Resource Sheet Click Here.

 Resource Sheet 4 – Statistics

-In 2022, there were 2.76 million (2021 was 3.06 million) scientific procedures on living animals carried out in GB.
-Number of animals used for the first time was 2.69 million in 2022 and was 2.98 million in 2021.
+In 2024, there were 2.63 million (2.67 million in 2023, 2.76 million in 2022) scientific procedures on living animals carried out in GB.
+Number of animals used for the first time was 2.55 million in 2024 (2.59 million in 2023, 2.69 million in 2022).
 As some animals are ‘re-used’ the number of animals is less than procedures.

-To Download the Full Statistics Resource Sheet Click Here
+To Download the Full Statistics Resource Sheet Click Here.

 Resource Sheet 5 – Bullet Points

 It is legal to leave without care 1000+ dogs, mostly puppies, mothers giving birth, runts that need special care etc. for 16 hours a day weekdays, 20 hours at weekends.
-Even if a vet on call 24/7 there is no-one to call them.

-To Download the Full Bullet Points Resource Sheet Click Here
+To Download the Full Bullet Points Resource Sheet Click Here.

 Resource Sheet 6 – New Approach Methodologies/Non-Animal Methods (NAMs)